 When you require the services of dentists there are often two routes that can be accessed – either through the National Health Service or privately.
-We at Tamworth Dental & Implant clinic offer a private dental service.
+We at Ascent Dental Care Tamworth offer a private dental service.
 Many patients can find it difficult and can become confused as to what the differences between the two actually are.
 In our latest posting we take a closer look at this.

 *One of the biggest differences between the NHS and private treatment is that only the latter deals with cosmetic treatments so you are unlikely to get anything like this on the NHS.
 Cosmetic concerns what you can do to make your teeth / smile look better.
 Many private establishments (including ours) are experts and leading practitioners in the cosmetic field.